Today as part of my series on homemade beef jerky, I am going to talk about how I go about slicing meat into jerky size pieces.

-Another note: lots of what you might read on-line, in magazine, and books all say that you must remove all visible fat.
+Another note: lots of what you might read on-line, in magazines, and books all say that you must remove all visible fat.
 I am not sure how many of these folks ever made any beef jerky, as this is just not possible.

 “They” say the reason you do this is that fat makes the jerky go rancid faster.
 Well maybe it does?
 A batch of my homemade beef jerky does not last very long anyhow.
 More on this later in future posts, this is about prepping the meat to make beef jerky.

 Once everything is all trimmed up, wrap the flank steak with plastic wrap.
-Take care to leave it flat.
+Take care to leave it sitting flat.